finance calculator

 This weighted average interest rate calculator blends your debt balances and APRs into one effective rate, making it easy to judge consolidation or refinancing offers.

-Enter up to three balances and rates to see your total balance and blended APR for quick debt payoff planning.
+Enter up to three balances and rates to see your total balance and blended APR for quick debt payoff planning, student loan refinancing comparisons, or small‑business debt analysis.

 FAQs